tzi/tropiq.js/README.md

 ```

-How to use a jTropiq plugin ?
+How to use a jTropiq plugin?
 --------

-You like to use a jQuery plugin ? mee too !
+You like to use a jQuery plugin? mee too!
 If it is a jTropiq plugin you can use it either with jQuery (~32kB) or with jTropiq (~0.5kB).
 It is as simple if you use jQuery or not, so don't be afraid of jTropiq plugins.